ondras12345/CNC/Stepcraft2-model600/README.md

 ### 2024-09-22
 - X axis cable guide was assembled incorrectly by the previous owner, the smaller hose was put into the bigger hole in the feedthrough and the bigger hose does not fit.
-Designed a 3D printer part to prevent the wires from bending in this location: `X-cable-guide.FCStd`.
+Designed a 3D printed part to prevent the wires from bending in this location: `X-cable-guide.FCStd`.

 ### 2024-08